Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 It’s frustrating what a simple solution this is for such a complicated problem.

-The FDA could snap their fingers and this would be almost instantly available.
+The FDA could snap their fingers, and this would be almost instantly available.

-And the fingers that need to snap belong to the head of CBER (Center for Biologics Evaluation and Research), Peter Marks, at the FDA.
+The fingers that need to snap belong to the head of CBER (Center for Biologics Evaluation and Research), Peter Marks, at the FDA.

 Why would a group seeking approval or expansion of a vaccine focus on Marks?